IntiRMA/JContacts/README.md

 $ java -jar JContacts-<version>.jar
 ```

-Alternate if your system supports it, you can open/execute the jar file from file manager.
-If you have multiple options to open the jar file from file manager, it's important to open it with the JRE.
+Alternate if your system supports it, you can open/execute the jar file from file manager or menu.
+If you have multiple options to open the jar file, you should ensure that you open it with the JVM.

 ## License